sim0njo/docs/docs/Phc2MqttV5.md

 Depending on the operating mode of P2M (Proxy, PassiveSTMv3 or ActiveSTMv3), a different setup will be required.

 ###Proxy mode
-In this mode P2M is chained into the PHC module bus using two 6-wire cables with RJ11 male connectors, and it will passively monitor messages exchanged between PHC modules and STM.
+In this mode P2M is chained into the PHC module bus as slave.
+Using two 6-wire cables with RJ11 male connectors, passively monitoring messages exchanged between PHC modules and STM.

 Following drawing gives an overview of the end-to-end system architecture.

-The intention is that P2M connects to the wireless LAN (WLAN) such that the Systemsoftware and a web browser have access to it for configuration and reporting purposes.
+The intention is that P2M connects to the wired/wireless local network (LAN/WLAN) such that the Systemsoftware and a web browser have access to it for configuration and reporting purposes.

-It is via the same WLAN access that P2M will connect to an MQTT Broker to provide it's services to a wider community.
+It is via the same network access that P2M will connect to an MQTT Broker to provide it's services to a wider community.

-Finally an optional IP-wise connection to the STM management interface is made through the WLAN to send commands to the PHC system.
+Finally an optional IP-wise connection to the STM management interface is made through the network to send commands to the PHC system.
 In case of the older STMv1/v2 you also need an IP-2-RS232 convertor like MOXA NPort 5110 and the sorts.
 In case of the STMv3 you can directly use it&#39;s network connection.